TDA-Jyamiti/fzz/README.md

 d 0 1 2
 d 1 2
 d 0 1
-d 0 2
-d 0
-d 1
-d 2
 ```

-The first line is the number of insertions and deletions in the filtration, and the following lines are the insertions and deletions.
-Each general line starts with `i` (indicates an insertion) or `d` (indicates an deletion) followed by the simplex which is denoted as a set of vertices, increasingly ordered.
-The output file containing the barcode is written in the current working directory with name starting with that of the input file and ending with `fzz_pers`.
+Each line specifies an insertion (`i`) or deletion (`d`) and the simplex being inserted or deleted, which is denoted as a set of vertices, increasingly ordered.
+The output file containing the barcode is written in the current working directory with name starting with that of the input file and ending with `_pers`.

-Note that the input format is **strictly** as described in the [paper](https://arxiv.org/pdf/2204.11080.pdf), e.g., the input filtration **starts and ends with empty complexes** with the following numbering:
+The input format is as described in the [paper](https://arxiv.org/pdf/2204.11080.pdf), with the starting complex beging empty (the last complex does *not* need to be empty).
+The filtration has the following numbering (`K_0` is empty):

 ```
 F = K_0 <-> K_1 <-> ... <-> K_{m-1} <-> K_m
 ```

-where `K_0` and `K_m` are empty complexes.
-Each simplex-wise inclusion `K_i <-> K_{i+1}` (differing on only one simplex) is specified in the input filtration file.
+where each simplex-wise inclusion `K_i <-> K_{i+1}` (differing on only one simplex) is specified in the input filtration file.

 The output for the sample input is as follows: